 - the quality or state of being healthy in body and mind, primarily as the result of deliberate effort.

-- an approach to healthcare that emphasises preventing illness and prolonging life, as opposed to emphasising treating diseases.
+- an approach to healthcare that emphasizes preventing illness and prolonging life, as opposed to emphasizing treating diseases.

 Dictionary.com defines Health as the following:

 - the general condition of the body or mind with reference to soundness and vigour: good health; poor health.

 - soundness of body or mind; freedom from disease or ailment: to have one’s health; to lose one’s health.